-Access Control systems, in simple terms, can be defined as the means through which Security personnel can control when and who enters or leaves an area of control, a building, a space.
+Access Control systems, in simple terms, can be defined as the means through which Security personnel can control when and who enters or leaves an area of control, a building or part of it.

 The global market of access control systems is expected to reach a turnover of 10,4 billion dollars by 2020, as it grows at an annual rate of 10,6%, according to a research by Markets and Markets.